Leanna Bartlett Shows Off Insane Figure In Pink Lingerie With Thigh-High Socks

 "You look gorgeous," a fourth user commented.

-Leanna, who is recently engaged, has been showing off her body in several Instagram shares lately.
-Earlier this week, she stunned her fans when she posed in tight denim jeans with a low-cut off-the-shoulder shirt which showcased an ample amount of cleavage.
+Leanna, who was recently engaged, has been showing off her body in several Instagram shares lately.
+Earlier this week, she stunned her fans when she posed in tight denim jeans with a low-cut off-the-shoulder shirt that showcased an ample amount of cleavage.
 That update has gotten more than 20,000 likes since going live on the platform.